These books are located in the fiction area of the children’s department. They are shelved by the author’s last name.

 London: The Call of the Wild 1903 126p.

-The story of Buck, a dog that is stolen from its family and forced into the harsh life of an artic sled-dog.
+Classic story of Buck, a dog that is stolen from its family and forced into the harsh life of an arctic sled-dog.

 Morpugo: Kensuke’s Kingdom 2003 164p.